Build

 For the Pixel 6, Pixel 6 Pro and Pixel 6a you currently need m vendorbootimage target-files-package instead of target-files-package.

-For the Pixel 7, Pixel 7 Pro, Pixel 7a, Pixel Tablet, Pixel Fold, Pixel 8 and Pixel 8 Pro you currently need m vendorbootimage vendorkernelbootimage target-files-package instead of target-files-package.
+For the Pixel 7, Pixel 7 Pro, Pixel 7a, Pixel Tablet, Pixel Fold, Pixel 8, Pixel 8 Pro, Pixel 8a, Pixel 9, Pixel 9 Pro, Pixel 9 Pro XL and Pixel 9 Pro Fold you currently need m vendorbootimage vendorkernelbootimage target-files-package instead of target-files-package.

 The -j parameter can be passed to m to set a specific number of jobs such as -j4 to use 4 jobs.
 By default, the build system sets the number of jobs to NumCPU() + 2 where NumCPU() is the number of available logical CPUs.